fweiss/aosp-starter-vm/README.md

 # AOSP Starter VM
-Goal is to build Android Open Source in a VirtualBox VM.
+Goal is to build and flash an Android image using Android Open Source in a VirtualBox VM.

 > As a specific case, this project will target the Nexus 7 2012 "grouper" Android tablet.